alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 defaultdict(<function <lambda> at 0x1014eb6d0>, {'carrots': 3, 'tomatoes': 2, 'lettuces': 1, 'pineapples': 0, 'cabbage': 0})
 ```

-Note that the `ingredients_dd` contains an item for cabbage which was never explicitly inserted. `defaultdict` not only allows for simple code, but is more efficient than `setdefault` to avoid calling the default factory unnecesarily.
-For instance, `ingredients.setdefault("carrot", set())` will instantiante a new set even if the key `carrot` already exists; `defaultdict` would avoid that call.
+Note that the `ingredients_dd` contains an item for cabbage which was never explicitly inserted. `defaultdict` not only allows us to write simpler code, but is more efficient than `setdefault` to avoid unnecesary calls to the default factory.
+For instance, `ingredients.setdefault("carrot", set())` would instantiante a new set even if the key `carrot` already exists; `defaultdict` would avoid that call.

 # Use `Counter` to count